 For instance, the agreement can help the partners’ understanding towards the scale of the future capital or investments they would have to make by giving concrete examples with both the circumstance and the amount that would be needed in such circumstance.
 Also, it is indicated that parties would include in their agreement a minimum and a maximum amount that could be asked in such circumstance.
 Further, the agreement should be mentioning the risk of the cash calls, also by giving examples.
 The parties should also consider in their agreement the billing and the payment processes and deadlines, state the penalties for tardiness in payments and the sanctions for non-payment.

-Before proceeding with a joint venture agreement, contact us, your international business lawyer in Florida, to discuss what cash call in your joint venture agreement best fits your needs.
+Before proceeding with a joint venture agreement, contact us or schedule a consultation with your international business lawyer in Miami, Florida USA, to discuss what cash call in your joint venture agreement best fits your needs.